 - Parodied in Airplane II: The Sequel, where Moonbase Commander William Shatner talks to a junior officer through a viewscreen on a wall, looking straight at the camera.
-Then opens a door in the wall to reveal he was just standing the other side, and not looking at the person he was talking to.
+Then he opens a door in the wall to reveal he was just standing the other side, and not looking at the person he was talking to.

 - Averted in Unfriended, which probably boasts the most realistic depiction of a Skype conference call in any film: the resolution is suitably low, there are frequent connectivity problems resulting in compression artefacts, audio is frequently unsynchronized etc.

 - In an episode of The Big Bang Theory, Sheldon and Leonard are having a webcam conversation with Amy Farrah Fowler, during which her webcam self utilizes most of the points raised in the body of this page.

 - More episodes afterwards have avoided the faux-3D aspect by simply filming the computer screen straight on.

 - Higher resolution images are common in television advertisements with a "screen images simulated" tag.

 - Notable aversion: the E-Trade commercials with the "trading baby" employ a lower-quality webcam image, probably to reinforce the idea that it is a webcam image.

 - Star Trek: The Next Generation and later series justifies this trope as a characteristic of the video monitors — namely, that they can display three-dimensional information.